Small Claims Court

 What are the procedures in court?

-- The plaintiff and her/his witnesses will present evidence first.
-The defendant can question (cross examine) each witness;
+- The plaintiff presents their witnesses and evidence first.
+The defendant can cross examine each witness;

-- Next, the defendant and her/his witnesses will present evidence.
-The plaintiff can question (cross examine) each witness; and
+- Next, the defendant presents witnesses and evidence.
+The plaintiff can cross examine each witness; and

 - The judge may ask questions at any time.